juliuskreutz/stardb-exporter/Readme.md

 - Download and install pcap
   - Windows: [Npcap Installer](https://npcap.com/#download) (Ensure `Install Npcap in WinPcap API-compatible mode` is ticked)
   - Linux: Figure it out, lol.
-The package should be called libcap
+The package should be called libpcap
 - Download the latest release [here](https://github.com/juliuskreutz/stardb-exporter/releases/tag/latest) (and move it to an own folder prefereably).
 - Launch the game to the point, where the train is right before going into hyper speed.
 - Execute the exporter (You might need to do this as admin/root) and wait for it to say `All ready~!`.